mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/ForkCMS/index.md

 ---
-title: MAMP PRO (Mac) Documentation > Settings > Hosts > Extras > Drupal
+title: MAMP PRO (Mac) Documentation > Settings > Hosts > Extras > ForkCMS
 description:
 layout: default-2
 product: MAMP PRO Mac
 language: en
 ---

-## Settings > Hosts > Extras > Drupal
+## Settings > Hosts > Extras > ForkCMS

-Drupal is content management software.
+Fork is content management software.
 It's used to make many of the websites and applications you use every day.
-More information about Drupal can be found [here](https://www.drupal.org){:target="_blank"}.
+More information about Drupal can be found [here](https://www.fork-cms.com){:target="_blank"}.

 ![MAMP](forkExtra.png)